-COCC offers a variety of computing resources to students registered in its credit classes, Community Learning classes or Oregon State University-Cascades programs.
+COCC offers a variety of computing resources to students registered in its credit classes or Community Learning classes.

-Drop-in computer labs are located on the Bend campus in the Barber Library, Pioneer Hall, Boyle Education Center and on the Redmond Campus in Building 3 and the Redmond Technology Education Center.
+Drop-in computers are located on the Bend campus in the Barber Library, Pioneer Hall, Boyle Education Center and on the Redmond Campus in Building 3 and the Redmond Technology Education Center.
 Additionally, the COCC Madras and Prineville Campuses have computer labs that are scheduled for classes and drop-in use.
 There are computer labs specific to Math, Networking, Computer-Aided Drafting and Design, Science and Geographic Information Systems on the Bend campus and additional computer classrooms located on all campuses.
 All drop-in computer labs are staffed by student workers who offer assistance logging into student accounts and answering general questions.

 Computers at COCC use the Windows operating system and most Microsoft Office programs along with class-specific programs.
 Drop-in labs are equipped with black-and-white and color laser printers, flatbed scanners and adaptive workstations.
 All non-classroom printing has a pay-to-print fee.
-Payment is by COCC/OSU-Cascades student ID card or COCC print card.
+Payment is made by using a COCC student ID card or a COCC print card purchased in one of the computer labs.